Fellows Directory

 Steve Hicks School of Social Work

-Sarah Sloan is a Clinical Associate Professor in the Steve Hicks School of Social Work.
-Her practice interests include social justice, mental health and working with LGBTQIA+ communities.
+Sarah Sloan is an Clinical Professor for Health Affairs and Clinical Associate Professor in the Steve Hicks School of Social Work.
+Her practice interests include social justice, mental health, and working with LGBTQIA+ communities.
 She worked with students at the UT Counseling and Mental Health Center from 2003-2012.
-Her project is about understanding Critical Race Theory and how it can help social workers understand that inequitable systems that marginalize people of color, lead to inequitable outcomes for the same people, and contribute to the oppression of other people with non-dominant identities.
+Her project is about understanding Critical Race Theory and how it can be added as an additional theory in the curriculum to help social work faculty and students explore inequitable systems that marginalize people.

 A headshot of Danica Sumpter, a black woman with dark brown, natural hair, smiling in a navy blazer.